 \section{Discussion and Conclusions}

-Our research aims to advance climate modeling by providing an inexpensive tool to generate ensemble members, enabling more robust probabilistic analysis.
-We propose ArchesClimate and demonstrate its use in generating ensemble members of the IPSL-CM6A-LR by training on climate model outputs and using forcings from \textit{input4mips} to condition our model.
-We show that a combination of a deterministic and a generative machine learning model (based on ArchesWeatherGen) is an effective way to learn climate dynamics at low computational cost.
-We also find that the model can autoregressively produce climatically consistent 10-year sequences at a one-month timestep.
+Our research aims to advance climate modeling by providing a tool to generate ensembles at a reduced cost, enabling more robust probabilistic analysis.
+We present ArchesClimate and demonstrate its use for the IPSL-CM6A-LR climate model by training on outputs from decadal hindcasts and using CMIP6 greenhouse gas concentrations and solar irradiance as external forcings.
+We present a combination of a deterministic and a generative machine learning model (based on ArchesWeatherGen) to emulate the climate variability at low computational cost.
+We also find that the model can auto-regressively produce climatically consistent 10-year sequences at a one-month timestep.

-We evaluate ArchesClimate using both statistical and physical evaluations and find that it reliably reproduces key features of decadal climate variability.
-The model captures long-term correlations among ensemble members across regions that drive climate through teleconnections, while also reproducing seasonal spring and summer anomalies in close agreement with IPSL-DCPP.
-Across oceanic and atmospheric variables, ArchesClimate achieves comparable CRPS performance to IPSL-DCPP over multiple decades and replicates temporal power spectra consistent with major climate signals.
-Together, these results demonstrate that ArchesClimate is a reasonable approach for studying decadal climate variability.

-While we train with data that is the output of a climate model, the model does not receive the initial conditions used to start each ensemble member of IPSL-DCPP.
-The impact of omitting the initialization state of the climate model is limited, as initialization noise has been shown to fade after a short period \citep{smithRobustSkillDecadal2019}.
-In ArchesClimate, we create variation between ensemble members by generating states from different samples of Gaussian noise.
+We evaluate ArchesClimate using statistical evaluations and find that it reliably reproduces the mean state and power spectra for several variables and responds well to external forcings.
+There is a slight bias in several variables, and under-dispersion can be seen in both ESR and rank histograms.
+We use two methods to address this under-dispersion.
+The first method, including additional loss terms, introduces too much high frequency noise (as seen in \autoref{fig:temporal_psd}) and the ESR is erroneously inflated due to this.
+The other method (using a single deterministic model), while still under-dispersive compared to IPSL-DCPP, improves the interchangeability and power spectra of the model.
+There is improvements needed on variability of the model, as it is an integral part of properly representing the climate.
+ArchesClimate therefore presents a introduction to coupled atmospheric and oceanic dynamics at a monthly timescale.

-We include a holistic climate state in order to improve forecasting accuracy and generate more physically consistent states.
-In future work, however, possible that ArchesClimate could benefit from a more thorough set of forcings and input variables (e.g. sea ice, land-use).
+In future work, it is possible that ArchesClimate could benefit from a more thorough set of forcings and input variables (e.g. sea ice, land-use change).
 Similarly, a running average of the last decade's climate could help the model as a sort of memory, especially for variables that operate on longer timescales \citep{mignotDecadalPredictionSkill2016}.
-By better constraining the model through these extra variables, we would expect to produce a more constrained output.
+By better constraining the model through a memory mechanism, we would expect to produce a more constrained output.